ImronShah/data_visualisation_portfolio/README.md

 ### Deaths by Country
 ![Deaths by Country](./Images_for_Git/deaths_by_country.png)
 *Description: In this code, the ~ operator specifies the variable used to split the data into separate plots.
 The ncol parameter sets the number of columns, while dir controls the wrapping direction.
-This approach effectively visualizes data subsets by categorical variables.*
+This approach effectively visualises data subsets by categorical variables.*

 ### Penguins Plot
 ![Penguins Plot](./Images_for_Git/penguins_plot.png)